terraform-ibm-modules/terraform-ibm-powervs-sap/solutions/ibm-catalog/sap-s4hana-bw4hana/README.md

 6. [Storage setup](#storage-setup)
 7. [Ansible roles used](#ansible-roles-used)

-## Summary Tasks

-- Creates a new private subnet for SAP communication for entire landscape and attaches it to cloud connections(in Non PER DC).
+- Creates a new private subnet for SAP communication for the entire landscape and attaches it to cloud connections (in Non PER DC).
-- Creates and configures **one** PowerVS instance for **SAP HANA** that is based on best practices for **HANA database**.
+- Creates and configures one PowerVS instance for SAP HANA based on best practices for HANA database.
-- Creates and configures **one** PowerVS instance for **SAP NetWeaver** that is based on best practices which **hosts the PAS and ASCS instance**.
+- Creates and configures one PowerVS instance for SAP NetWeaver based on best practices, hosting the PAS and ASCS instances.
-- Creates and configures **one** optional PowerVS instance that can be used for sharing SAP files between other system instances.
+- Creates and configures one optional PowerVS instance for sharing SAP files between other system instances.
-- Connects all created PowerVS instances to a proxy server that is specified by IP address or hostname.
+- Connects all created PowerVS instances to a proxy server specified by IP address or hostname.
-- Optionally connects all created PowerVS instances to an NTP server and DNS forwarder that are specified by IP address or hostname.
+- Optionally connects all created PowerVS instances to an NTP server and DNS forwarder specified by IP address or hostname.
 - Optionally configures a shared NFS directory on all created PowerVS instances.
-- Supports installation of **S/4HANA2022, S/4HANA2021, S/4HANA2020, BW/4HANA2021.**
+- Supports installation of **S/4HANA2022, S/4HANA2021, S/4HANA2020, BW/4HANA2021**.
-- Supports installation using **Maintenance planner** as well.
+- Supports installation using **Maintenance Planner** as well.

-## Before you begin
+## Before You Begin
 1. **It is required to have an existing IBM Cloud Object Storage (COS) instance**.
-Within the instance, an Object Storage Bucket containing the **SAP Software installation media files is required in correct folder structure as defined** [here](#2-sap-binaries-required-for-installation-and-folder-structure-in-ibm-cloud-object-storage-bucket).
+Within the instance, an Object Storage Bucket containing the **SAP Software installation media files is required in the correct folder structure as defined** [here](#2-sap-binaries-required-for-installation-and-folder-structure-in-ibm-cloud-object-storage-bucket).

 2. **This solution requires a schematics workspace id as an input.**
 - If you do not have a [Power Virtual Server with VPC landing zone deployment](https://cloud.ibm.com/catalog/architecture/deploy-arch-ibm-pvs-inf-2dd486c7-b317-4aaa-907b-42671485ad96-global?catalog_query=aHR0cHM6Ly9jbG91ZC5pYm0uY29tL2NhdGFsb2c%2Fc2VhcmNoPXBvd2VyI3NlYXJjaF9yZXN1bHRz) that is the full stack solution for a PowerVS Workspace with Secure Landing Zone, create it first.